 NPF3 was published in 2014 and will remain in place until NPF4 is adopted by Scottish Ministers.
-Work has commenced on National Planning Framework 4 (NPF4) and this will cover the period from its adoption to 2050 with a 10 year review.
-NPF4 will for the first time incorporate Scottish Planning Policy (SPP) and will therefore contain both spatial and thematic planning policies in one place.
+Work has commenced on NPF4 and this will cover the period from its adoption to 2050 with a 10 year review.
+NPF4 will for the first time incorporate Scottish Planning Policy (SPP) and will therefore contain both spatial and thematic planning policies in one document.
 When published, NPF4 will be part of the Development Plan hierarchy, setting out the national policy position for land use planning.
 This is a change to the current position and will mean that the policies in NPF4 will have a stronger role in daily decision making.

-The final timing of NPF4 is dependent on the Scottish Parliaments approval of the Framework.
-Due to the ongoing Covid-19 pandemic the Scottish Government expects to provide a draft version of NPF4 in Scottish Parliament by Autumn 2021.
-This will be preceded by the publication of an interim position statement on NPF4 in November 2020 which will be used to inform further early engagement.
+The final timing of NPF4 is dependent on the Scottish Parliament's approval of the Framework, however the publication of the draft has faced delays due to the Covid-19 pandemic.
+The Scottish Government expects to provide a draft version of NPF4 in Scottish Parliament towards the end of 2021.
+The publication of an interim position statement on NPF4 in November 2020 outlined the Scottish Government's thinking on its broad aims and provided the basis for further early engagement throughout 2021.
 Subject to Parliament timetables, the Scottish Government anticipates adopting NPF4 by the Summer 2022.